urbit/developers.urbit.org/content/guides/core/hoon-school/A-intro.md

 +++
 title = "Introduction to Hoon" weight = 10
-nodes: [100, 103]
+nodes = [100, 103]
-objectives: ["Explain what an Urbit ship is.", "Distinguish a fakeship from a liveship.", "Pronounce ASCII characters per standard Hoon developer practice."
+objectives = ["Explain what an Urbit ship is.", "Distinguish a fakeship from a liveship.", "Pronounce ASCII characters per standard Hoon developer practice."
 +++

 #   Introduction to Hoon